digital-culture-seminar/hunterstabler_poetry_repo/README.md

 ```
 O let me taste that sweet sound once more,
 the thought after thought to nourish uphill gyroscopic spires
-trickle down from cathedral vaulting antipodal pole of the mind
+trickle down from cathedral vaulting antipodal pole of the hivemind
 ```
 ```
 involuntarily